 Sometimes in relationships, parties are evasive when it comes to certain topics, not being honest about what they really think or feel.
 If you feel this is happening in your own relationship, especially if the evasion is in regard to a major event, you can try using reverse psychology.
-Maybe your boyfriend tells you he wants to take a break, because you've become too clingy.
+Maybe your boyfriend tells you he wants to take a break because he thinks you've become too clingy.
 Cheerfully tell him fine, you were just thinking that you were relying on him too much anyway.
 Then don't contact him in any way after that.
-He may abruptly change his mind and beg to resume the relationship.
+He might abruptly change his mind and ask to resume the relationship.

 Or maybe you've been discussing having children with your wife.
 You're pretty sure she wants to start a family now, but she says it's wiser to wait a little longer.
-You say, "OK, let's wait two more years" She may suddenly say she wants children sooner than that —like, now.
+You say, "OK, let's wait two more years."
+She may suddenly say she wants children sooner than that.

 Let's say you're helping a couple find a new car.
 You show them everything in the showroom except two luxury vehicles in the corner.
 They ask why you aren't showing them those two, and you say it's because those cars are expensive — the implication being that the couple can't afford them.
 The couple insists on viewing them, then purchases one of the two just to prove they can afford a pricey vehicle [source: Michalowicz].

-Another common reverse psychology technique employed in sales is to ask your customer, after you've given your pitch, to rate your product on a scale of 1 to 10.
-The customer likes it a fair amount, so he rates it a 7.
-You appear surprised, and say you thought from his reaction he was going to give it a 3 or 4.
-Oftentimes the customer will then explain why he rated it a 7.
-As he rattles off the product's positive attributes to you, he basically sells himself on it [source: Michalowicz].
+Another common reverse psychology technique employed in sales is to ask your customer — after you've given your pitch —to rate your product on a scale of one to 10.
+The customer likes it a fair amount, so they rate it a seven.
+You appear surprised and say you thought from their reaction, they were going to give it a three or four.
+Oftentimes the customer will then explain why they rated it a seven.
+As they rattle off the product's positive attributes to you, they are basically selling themselves on it [source: Michalowicz].

 Author's Note: How Reverse Psychology Works